Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 both interpreters, (naval man

-from Tokio Uni).
+from Tokio Uni.).
 Naval officer

-in charge = Capt Watanulai
+in charge = Capt Watanubi

 foreman = Katsume.
 Men go off